 I’ve found myself saying this phrase a lot throughout my life.
 I first learned it in recovery circles – Adult Children of Alcoholics as a teenager, initially.
 Followed by Codependents Anonymous later.
 And more recently I’ve been saying it in regard to the medical world’s inability to see and diagnose Ehlers-Danlos Syndrome when it’s staring them

-Update May 1, 2017: This post was originally written in 2014, before the brand new category of Hypermobility Spectrum Disorders was introduced by The Ehlers-Danlos Society in March 2017 for those who are “less bendy”.
-Thus, I will either be deleting or re-writing this entire post to reflect this fact.
-I will also no longer
+Update May 1, 2017: This post was originally written in 2014, before the brand new category of Hypermobility Spectrum Disorders was introduced by The Ehlers-Danlos Society in March 2017 for those who are “less bendy” or symptomatic per the new EDS criteria.
+Thus, I will be re-writing this entire post to reflect this fact and